Paul Cook Leaves CEO Post at CoastHills Federal Credit Union

 James Ledford assumes the leadership helm while the board launches a search for a new CEO.

-Paul Cook, who became president/CEO of CoastHills Federal Credit Union in Santa Maria, Calif., following the turbulent termination of ex-CEO Jeff York in 2018, has left his position.
+Paul Cook, who became president/CEO of CoastHills Credit Union in Santa Maria, Calif. has left the position.
+Cook took over the spot after the credit union terminated its former CEO in 2018.

 “Paul Cook is no longer employed with CoastHills effective Tuesday, September 17, 2024,” a CoastHills spokesperson wrote in an email.
 “For privacy purposes the credit union is unable to comment on the status or reason for any employee’s end of employment.”